eclipse-ibeji/ibeji/docs/tutorials/consumer/README.md

     use digital_twin_model::{sdv_v1 as sdv, ...};
     ```

-1. This sample digital twin consumer is aware of the sample digital twin provider's interface and that it uses gRPC as the communication protocol.
-Therefore, there is a gRPC client in its implementation.
+1. This sample digital twin consumer is interested in communicating with a digital twin provider through gRPC, so there is an imported gRPC client.

     ```rust
     use samples_protobuf_data_access::tutorial_grpc::v1::digital_twin_provider_tutorial_client::DigitalTwinProviderTutorialClient;